gemc/clas12Tags/geometry_source/targets/README.md

 Solid targets inlcude Carbon, Aluminum, Copper, Tin, and Lead.

 ### Variations:
-1. Liquid Target (2cm liquid cell):
+1. Liquid Target (2cm cryocell):
-2cm-lD2 - liquid Deuterium
-2cm-lD2-empty - empty liquid Deuterium cell
+2cm-lD2 - cryocell full with liquid Deuterium 2cm-lD2-empty - empty cryocell

 2. Solid Target:
-For solid selection, modify CAD subdirectory:
+For solid selection, modify CAD subdirectory in gcard:
 C - Band positioned with C foil in front of the beam Al - Band positioned with Al foil in front of the beam Cu - Band positioned with Cu foil in front of the beam